ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 Earlier, the advantages of developing with containers, instead of traditional server iron, or even virtual servers, was mentioned regarding Docker.
 One way to manage containers is with orchestration software, like Kubernetes, which has become a _de facto_ standard in development.
-But for this tutorial, we can let the Cloud Foundry service manage a single Docker container that will contain our code, libraries, and configuration needed by your app.
+But for this tutorial, we can let the Cloud Foundry service manage a single Docker container that will contain the code, libraries, and configuration needed by your app.

-As shown in Example 13, type '1' and press enter to use 'IBM DevOps' for the purpose of integrating CD within our project lifecycle.
+As shown in Example 13, type '1' and press enter to use 'IBM DevOps' for the purpose of integrating CD within your project lifecycle.

 ```